MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/create-messaging-extension.md

 ---
 title: Create a messaging extension using App Studio or manually
 author: clearab
-description: Learn how to create a Teams messaging extension using App Studio or manually. ms.topic: conceptual ms.author: anclear
+description: Learn how to create a Teams messaging extension ms.topic: conceptual ms.author: anclear
 ---